-A European company recently announced that one of its emergency contraceptives stopped working for women over 176 pounds.
+A European company announced late 2013 that one of its emergency contraceptives stops working for women over 176 pounds.

-European drug maker HR Pharma announced Nov.
-25 that its emergency contraceptive (EC) pill Norlevo, which shares the same active ingredient with the Plan B pill, loses its effectiveness for women over 165 pounds and becomes completely ineffective for women over 176 pounds.
+European drug maker HR Pharma announced in Nov.
+2013 that its emergency contraceptive (EC) pill Norlevo, which shares the same active ingredient with the Plan B pill, loses its effectiveness for women over 165 pounds and becomes completely ineffective for women over 176 pounds.

 The issue of reduced or lost effectiveness had been discovered accidentally in a separate study from 2011, which found that obese women were over three times more likely to get pregnant after using EC as women with normal BMIs.

 "I don't know that the word is really out there enough yet, and that really concerns me, because this can cost women $50 a pop to take this medication, and then it doesn't work and then they're pregnant."
 Linda Prine, Reproductive Health Access Project medical director

 If you don't have a Circa account yet, download and sign up using the free app for iPhone.